From Parliament to Jail: vaguely defined laws as a tool to suppress freedoms in Iraq

 Deteriorating parliament

-Most MPs attempt to adhere to the processes of oversight and legislation without engaging in a deeper political role, justifying their choice by simplifying their image as “service MPs” or “independent MPs.”
+Most MPs attempt to adhere to the processes of oversight and legislation without engaging in a deeper political role, justifying their choice by simplifying their image as service MPs or independent MPs.
 This choice has been adopted by MPs who do not wish to confront or question the Shia Coordination Framework (SCF)—the largest parliamentary bloc—to avoid any collision with them.

 However, the incident of Al-Salami has demonstrated the inability to sustain the model of service or independent MP, as it is possible to pursue, silence, and restrict their powers in ways that acquire a legal character.
-Al-Salami’s “political neutrality” on freedom issues did not prevent the authorities from targeting him.
-Even his former statements that aligned with the campaign to restrict freedoms in the past—such as his stance against wedding and celebration halls in Najaf—did not vindicate him, as the issue of freedom suppression for the authorities is linked to political objectives aimed at silencing their opponents, and not stemming from a specific ethical stance.
+Al-Salami’s political neutrality on freedom issues did not prevent the authorities from targeting him.
+Even his former statements that aligned with the campaign to restrict freedoms in the past—such as his stance against wedding and celebration halls in Najaf—did not vindicate him, as the issue of freedom suppression for the authorities is linked to political objectives aimed at silencing their opponents and not stemming from a specific ethical stance.
 The various ethical interpretations of this repression process are nothing more than a tool to cover up the political objectives.

 Thus, even those individuals or institutions that contribute today to undermining freedom of expression with various pretexts can become future targets of this pattern of repression.
-This scenario is likely to occur unless the vague terms and elastic expressions in the Iraqi laws are removed, and a serious and bold stand is taken against attempts to silence people and draw new red lines in Iraq.
+This scenario is likely to occur unless the vague terms and elastic expressions in the Iraqi laws are removed and a serious and bold stand is taken against attempts to silence people and draw new red lines in Iraq.

 Read More

-Root of the problem
+The root of the problem

 The case of Hadi Al-Salami is part of a broader, systematic effort by the authorities to limit freedom of expression in Iraq.
-This is facilitated by the imprecision of Iraqi laws and their broad language, which allows for the arrest of anyone who criticises the government’s performance or the conduct of its officials, or who contributes to exposing corruption.
+This is facilitated by the imprecision of Iraqi laws and their broad language, which allows for the arrest of anyone who criticises the government’s performance or the conduct of its officials or who contributes to exposing corruption.

 Despite the Ministry of Trade later dropping the lawsuit against Al-Salami—as has been done in most of these cases against various activists—these lawsuits are considered, from the moment of their initiation, a tool of repression through intimidating society with the consequences of criticizing authority.